Hutchison Port Holdings: History

 In March 2025, it is reported that CK Hutchinson Holding would sell HPH and Hutchinson Port Group Holdings.
 There are reports stating that the key buyer is the Aponte Italian shipping family, and “the crucial figure” is Diego Aponte, group president of Mediterranean Shipping Company (MSC), and chairman of the Terminal Investment Limited (TiL).
 TiL and BlackRock are consortium partners in the port deal.
-According to the New York Times, the Li family felt it was "under political pressure to exit the ports business"; discussions with BlackRock about the Panama Canal had begun only a few weeks prior, coinciding with the beginning of the Trump administration.
+According to The New York Times, the Li family felt it was "under political pressure to exit the ports business"; discussions with BlackRock about the Panama Canal had begun only a few weeks prior, coinciding with the beginning of the Trump administration.
 On 28 March 2025, according to unnamed sources cited by Sing Tao Daily and the South China Morning Post, the deal will not be signed at the expected date after China's market regulator said it will carry out an antitrust review on the deal, but the source added that does not mean the deal has been called off, and April 2 is not a definitive deadline.
 Chinese state media outlet China Central Television (CCTV) said the deal was "tantamount to handing a knife to an opponent."
 In May 2025, the state-owned newspaper Ta Kung Pao has condemned the company for ignoring warnings from the central government.
 The paper accused CK Hutchison of being 'willfully ignorant' and warned that if the company continues down this path, it will face severe consequences.

-In July 2025, Panama's government filed two lawsuits against CK Hutchinson's local subsidiary in the country's supreme court.
+In July 2025, Panama's government filed two lawsuits against CK Hutchinson's local subsidiary in the country's Supreme Court.
+In January 2026, the Supreme Court responded by declaring the underlying contracts unconstitutional and void, beginning a transitional period where the key terminals would be managed by APM Terminals Panama, a subsidiary of Maersk.